Spirik/GEM/README.md

 GEM supports [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library) library.

-In theory GEM is compatible with any display, that is supported by Adafruit library (given that it is properly set up and configured as required by the library).
+In theory GEM is compatible with any display, that is supported by Adafruit GFX library (given that it is properly set up and configured as required by the library).
 Guaranteed to work with [Adafruit 1.8" 128x160](https://www.adafruit.com/products/358) TFT LCD display, based on ST7735 controller.
 Other ST77** based ones should also work, theoretically as well as any other display that is supported by Adafruit GFX, although it is yet to be tested.

 ### Import